April 9th, 2015

-More in Tuesday's Times-Record.
+More in Thursday's Times-Record.

-More in Monday's Times-Record.
+More in Thursday's issue of the Times-Record.